nbransby/dialogue-builder/README.md

 Each invocation of the function above is caused by an incoming message from the user.
 The `consume` method called above would continue the dialogue where it left off, calling any [responses handlers](#location-ontext-onlocation-onimage-onaudio-onvideo-onfile-symbols) for the incoming message and returning the next set of outgoing messages to send.

 Except, in the example above, the bot would simply repeat the beginning of the dialogue each time the user sent a message because the storage handler (the `store` and `retrieve` methods) is not persisting the internal dialogue state (which is a JSON object).
 You would normally store this state under your user record in the persistence storage mechanism on your choosing.
+See [dialogue-builder-example](https://github.com/nbransby/dialogue-builder-example) for an example on how to implement this using DynamoDB.

 ## API